• Skip to primary navigation

 Repurposing Jeans into Flowers

-The whole craft is very affordable as with many of my crafts it is an upcycle of waste fabric.
-It is a very easy, quick and fun upcycle.
+The whole craft is affordable, as with many of my crafts, it is an upcycle of waste fabric.
+It is a very straightforward and fun upcycle.

 I made five of these pom pom jeans flowers in total, in various shades of denim.

-Firstly because one of the beauties of upcycling old jeans is showing off the shades of indigo they come in.
-I think that particularly works well with these flowers.
+Firstly, one of the beauties of upcycling old jeans is showing off the shades of indigo they come in.
+I think that mainly works well with these flowers.

 Secondly, I prefer items in odd numbers when it comes to interiors, as I think it adds interest and is visually more appealing.